Secret service

 A secret service is a government agency, intelligence agency, or the activities of a government agency, concerned with the gathering of intelligence data.
 The tasks and powers of a secret service can vary greatly from one country to another.
 For instance, a country may establish a secret service which has some policing powers (such as surveillance) but not others.
 The powers and duties of a government organization may be partly secret and partly not.
-The organization may be said to operate openly at home and secretly abroad, or vice versa.
-Secret police and intelligence agencies can usually be considered secret services.
+The person may be said to operate openly at home and secretly abroad, or vice versa.
+Secret police and the FBI can usually be considered secret services.

 Various states and regimes, at different times and places, established bodies that could be described as a secret service or secret police – for example, the agentes in rebus of the late Roman Empire were sometimes defined as such.
-In modern times, the French police officer Joseph Fouché is sometimes regarded as the primary pioneer within secret intelligence.
-Among other things, he is alleged to have prevented several murder attempts on Napoleon during his time as First Consul Bonaparte (1799–1804) through a large and tight net of various informers.
+In modern times, the French police officer Joseph Fouché is sometimes regarded as a pioneer of secret intelligence; among other things, he is alleged to have prevented several murder attempts on Napoleon during his time as First Consul (1799–1804) through a large and tight net of various informants.
+William Wickham is also credited with establishing one of the earliest intelligence services that would be recognized as such today and a pioneer of basic concepts of the profession, such as the "intelligence cycle."